AbigailNitro/week2-3-assignment2-3/README.md

 In the html file, the entire website is contained within a Grid Box, which is why a thin black line can be seen around the edges.
-I made the navigation bar, the footer match the background to
+I made the navigation bar and the footer match the background to create a more seamless view.
+With the project cards, theyre contained in a column based flexbox which itself is still within the gridbox.